-If you told me last February that the next time we’d be celebrating Valentine’s Day would be close to a year into a devastating pandemic, it’s not just that I wouldn’t have believed you, I would have been worried about you for saying something so far-fetched.
-But, alas, here we are — and after almost 365 days of heightened stress and anxiety, immeasurable loss, and a reckoning with the world as we know it, the holiday of love seems like it should be an irrelevant afterthought in the midst of a year focused on rebuilding our old traditions into something new and sustainable.
+If you told me last February that the next time we’d be celebrating Valentine’s Day would be close to two years into a devastating pandemic, it’s not just that I wouldn’t have believed you, I would have been worried about you for saying something so far-fetched.
+But, alas, here we are — and after almost two full years of heightened stress and anxiety, immeasurable loss, and a reckoning with the world as we know it, the holiday of love seems like it should be an irrelevant afterthought in the midst of a year focused on rebuilding our old traditions into something new and sustainable.
 And in a way, it is.
 As we welcome the progressive reckoning taking place at every level of society, commercialised holidays — especially one centred around love — feel outdated and too entrenched in capitalism for us to really enjoy, you know?

-This past July, a KFF Tracking Poll found that 53% of adults in the US have experienced increased stress and worry due to COVID-19 — a number that’s understandably much higher than the 32% that was reported in March, at the outset of the pandemic.
-We learned about "skin hunger," a yearning for physical touch that happens when we're deprived of it; we also experienced it.
+Over the last few years, we've learned about "skin hunger," a yearning for physical touch that happens when we're deprived of it; we also experienced it.
 We spent the past year six feet apart from those we love, unable to bask in the closeness that helps us feel connected, and celebrated weddings, graduations, and other milestones through a screen.
 Time has made us feel like we're trapped in an infinite present — really, it's a thing — with nothing to look forward to until the pandemic has ended.
-But there’s no end in sight.
+But with Omicron roaring around the world, there’s seemingly no end in sight.

 Humans have an evolutionary need for connectedness, which is why embracing the joy of Valentine's Day in all its basic, kitschy glory is just what we need this year — an excuse to celebrate love in all forms.
 So: Grab takeout from your favourite restaurant with your partner.
 Or order a heart-shaped pizza for yourself and sing along to your favourite love songs.
-Drink a bottle of wine with your best friend and take advantage of the fact that Rogers & Hammerstein's Cinderella hits Disney+ just two days before the holiday.
+Drink a bottle of wine with your best friend.
 Post a compilation of sentimental photos to your Instagram story, celebrating yourself, your friends, your family, and your loved ones.
 Buy yourself flowers just because.

 We need more joyful moments after this past year, no matter how cringe-worthy they may seem.
 Let this Valentine's Day be a reminder that you deserve to love and be loved.
 At its core, basic just means something foundational, something comfortable and familiar, and this is the kind of celebration we want to embrace right now, in all its cheesiness — except, maybe, leave the heart-shaped jewellery where it belongs, in 2015.